wp-plugins/tweet-wheel/readme.txt

 Comment on your blog, reply to blog-related tweets and more.
 Leave the rest to Tweet Wheel.

 ### Other features
+1. Added a Health Check to tell you if your website is ready to handle Tweet Wheel
 1. Very user-friendly interface that every one can familiarise with in minutes
 1. Convenient bulk actions - queue, dequeue and exclude multiple posts at once
 1. Easy pausing and resuming of the queue - no need to deactivate the plugin